Garulf/Flox/README.md

 # FLOX

-Python library to help build Flow Launcher and Wox plugins
+FLox is a Python library to help build Flow Launcher and Wox plugins

 Flox adds many useful methods to speed up plugin devolpment